MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/function_space.rst

    qr = quadrature_xyoz_type(nqp, quadrature_rule)

-Here, the `nqp` argument is an integer that is used to define the number and location of the points in a reference cell at which to compute the quadrature.
+Here, the `nqp` argument is an integer that is used by the ``quadrature_xyoz_type`` initialisation procedure to define the number and location of the points in a reference cell at which to compute the quadrature.

-PSyclone will generate the code that calls the computation method of the chosen quadrature type.
+PSyclone will generate the code that calls the computation method of the chosen quadrature type for each function space that is specified by the kernel.
 The computation method uses the quadrature rule to compute the basis functions at the required set of points defined by the type, returning an array of numbers representing the evaluated basis functions.

 As well as defining the relevant quadrature type, a kernel will request quadrature for one or more function spaces and for either or